SamBeekman/Weather-Forecast-App/README.md

 ## Usage

-To use the app, type the name of a city whose weather you ish to view.
+To use the app, type the name of a city whose weather you wish to view.
 Todays weather and a 5-day forcast should then display.
 You can also click on any cities in the 'Search History' area and have those cities re-displayed.